 The tech world is no stranger to stark rivalries, and few are more divisive than the Apple vs. Android debate.
 Apple and Samsung go toe-to-toe with the AirPods (2019) and Samsung Galaxy Buds.
 While we could tell you that both charging cases feel nice in the hand and that each boasts a robust build in its own right and leave it at that, we believe that when it comes to audio, there’s subjective preference and then there’s objective science.

 Editor’s note: this comparison was updated on November 6, 2019 to address the latest Apple AirPods Pro noise canceling true wireless earbuds.

 Just like our Sony WH-1000XM3 vs. Bose QC 35 II feature, we’re going to work from the outside in with this comparison, meaning hardware first.
 These true wireless earbuds sport starkly different designs from one another.
 Samsung’s have a playful, practical design while Apple applies its minimalist philosophy to the updated AirPods.

 Both feature touch controls and both can be remapped and customized to your liking.
-The AirPods have a leg up on the Galaxy Buds because of the automatic ear detection, which may be toggled on or off via your iPhone’s settings menu.
+The AirPods (2019) have a leg up on the Galaxy Buds because of the automatic ear detection, which may be toggled on or off via your iPhone’s settings menu.
 The Galaxy Buds also support automatic ear detection, but our unit had trouble reliably executing this during regular use.

 Samsung’s wireless charging, on the other hand, is all included and can be charged directly from any of the Galaxy S10 phones.
 Not only is this a neat party trick, but it’s also quite convenient and is automatically included with the Galaxy Buds.